 So I have overcome a real hurdle with my concern about sharing this blog.
 I intend to continue to use it to share the message of Jesus, to share interesting books and interviews, to share photos of my family, and to share the fruits of my hobbies (paper crafts, sewing, reading, and soon gardening).
 I cannot apologize for including religious overtures and I hope that they are read as intended, a bit of information shared-as-learned to inspire and offer hope.

-"You are the master of your own fate, the captain of your own soul." -William Ernest Henley
+And so something completely off-subject (thank goodness) for your glittering eyes:"You are the master of your own fate, the captain of your own soul." -William Ernest Henley

 From the age of 12 Henley suffered from tuberculosis of the bone leading to the amputation of his left leg below the knee either in 1865 or 1868-69.
 Frequent illness often kept him from school, although the fortunes of his father's business may also have contributed.
 In 1867, Henley passed the Oxford Local Schools Examination and soon afterwards moved to London where he attempted to establish himself as a journalist.
 However, his work over the next eight years was interrupted by long periods in hospital because his right foot was also diseased.
 Henley fought the diagnosis that a second amputation was the only way to save his life by placing himself under the care of the pioneering surgeon Joseph Lister (1827-1912).
 After three years in hospital (1873-75), Henley was discharged.
 Lister's treatment had not effected a complete cure but enabled Henley to lead a relatively active life for nearly 30 years.
 His friend Robert Louis Stevenson, based his Treasure Island character, Long John Silver, on Henley.